Andereoo/TkinterWeb/docs/source/caret.rst

 -------------------

-See the `HtmlFrame documentation <api/htmlframe.html#tkinterweb.HtmlFrame.get_caret_position>`_ for a detailed list of supported methods.
+See the `HtmlFrame documentation <api/htmlframe.html#tkinterweb.HtmlFrame.get_caret_position>`_ for a complete list of supported methods.

 Please report bugs or request new features on the `issues page <https://github.com/Andereoo/TkinterWeb/issues>`_.